cianoflynn/cianoflynn.github.io/content/blog/raspberry-pi-pico-2022.md

 Raspberry Pi Trading are the UK based company behind the development of the RP2040 microcontroller chip.
 They released a board called the 'Pi Pico', which includes this microcontroller in January of 2021.

 The boards are designed for low cost (around around €5) and mass production.
+Each one comes in a blister tape pack.

 I received one a couple of months ago, and using online instructions I have make the following accessories for the Pico.